Women’s Hormone Replacement Therapy The Woodlands | Premier Health & Wellness Center in TX

 - Hot flashes

-That aside, hormone replacement therapy can also help lower the risk of cataracts, tooth loss, and diabetes while it may even reduce wrinkles, improve skin elasticity, boost skin moisture, and enhance skin thickness.
+That aside, hormone replacement therapy can also help lower the risk of cataracts, tooth loss, and diabetes while it may even have cosmetic benefits such as reducing wrinkles, improving skin elasticity, boosting skin moisture, and enhancing skin thickness.
 At the same time, BHRT has been found to improve the quality of life of people undergoing chemotherapy by enabling them to find relief from symptoms related to their treatment (insomnia, incontinence, migraines, etc).
-Overall, bioidentical hormone replacement therapy plays a pivotal role in one’s well-being and wellness.
+Overall, bioidentical hormone replacement therapy plays a pivotal role in one’s well-being, health, and wellness.

 Potential side effects of BHRT